 CollaborApp allows an implementation team, and caregivers, to share valuable information for an individual with disabilities in a secure electronic format.
 As providers and caregivers implement an individual’s “treatment plan”, daily collaboration for consistency across environments is an entitlement that needs to be addressed.
 Individuals with special needs are entitled to reasonable and fair treatment based on their “individual needs” and this requires the team to effectively collaborate across environments with multiple people and professionals on behalf of individuals who are not able to help themselves and who are often nonverbal.

 CollaborApp is the first mobile application to address the need for collaboration across environments in a real time electronic environment.
-Unlike traditional paper based modality implementation, team members may utilize the app to share information and results in a secure environment.
+Unlike traditional paper based modality implementation, team members may utilize the app to gain access to one source of truth with regard to the status of a consumer they are implementing a treatment plan for.
 The tool is real time and inclusive for all members who accept an invitation to participate.
 A mobile device or the Internet can access the tool.
-Secure socket layers over the Internet and native App data encryption are utilized for all users in response to privacy and data security requirements.
+Secure access encryption layers are utilized for all users in response to privacy and data security requirements.

 As a parent of a deaf-autistic child, Ms. Lloyd identified evidence based special needs protocols that she wanted to share with the special needs community.
 She also learned that collaboration is an entitlement for her son, Adam, and she felt compelled to help families, like hers, find a way to create an effective treatment plan and share information that would reduce stress on the family while saving time and resources finding methods that worked.
 As a result, her LLC was founded in 2013 and CollaborApp followed.